jslefche/sem_book/docs/04-Coefficients.md

 The interpretation for the coefficient would then be the expected proportional shift in $y$ along its range given a full shift along the range of $x$.

 At first, this might seem like a strange form of standardization, but it has some powerful applications.
 For example, consider a binary predictor: 0 or 1.
 In such a case, the relevant range-standardized coefficient is the expected shift in $y$ given the transition from one state (0) to another (1).
 Or consider a management target such as decreasing nutrient runoff by 10%.
-Would reducing fertilizer application by 10% of its range yield a 10% reduction in runoff?
+Would reducing fertilizer application by 10% of its range yield a similar reduction in runoff?
 Such expressions are necessarily the currency of applied questions.

 Perhaps the best application of relevant ranges is in comparing coefficients within a model: rather than dealing in somewhat esoteric quantities of standard deviations, relevant range standardization simply asks which variable causes a greater shift in $y$ along its range.
 This is a much more digestable concept to most scientists.
 It may even provide a more fair comparison across the same paths fit to different datasets, if the ranges are roughly similar and/or encompassed in the others.
 Restricting the range may be a useful solution for comparing coefficients across models fit to different data, as long as the range doesn't extend beyond that observed in any particular dataset.

+Note that the decomposition of (partial) correlations as shown in the chapter on global estimation is not possible with relevant ranges, so range standardization is not recommended if the objective to compute indirect or total effects.

 For a worked example, we have now entered fully into the realm of *piecewiseSEM*--it does not appear as if *lavaan* has integrated this functionality a of yet.
 Let's attempt to scale the results by hand, then compare to the output from `coefs` with the argument `standardize = "range"`: